 Create a new AWS account#

-When we create a new AWS account, we also add it to our Management Account
+When we create a new AWS account, we create it to be a AWS Member Account to

 More information on these terms can be found in AWS Access.

-Visit the Organizations Accounts Console and click “Add AWS account”
+Visit the Organizations Accounts Console and click “Add an AWS account”

 You can find this page by searching “organizations” in the search bar once you’re authenticated.